-Last night, when the world still didn't know who the next American President would be, Mitt Romney spoke to journalists while tens of thousands of feet above the Earth on a flight from Pittsburgh to Boston.
-When asked by the gathered reporters, he told them that yes, he did have a victory speech ready, and that it was "about 1,118 words long".
+Last night, when the world still didn't know who the next President would be, Mitt Romney spoke to journalists while tens of thousands of feet above the Earth on a flight from Pittsburgh to Boston.
+When asked by the gathered reporters, he told them that yes, he did have a victory speech ready, and that it was "about 1,118 words long."

 My fellow Americans.

 Thank you.
-Thank you all.
+Thank you, all.

 First of all I want to thank you all for being here with me tonight.
 Not just our party workers.
-But more especially the ethnically selected demographic-representers who are standing directly behind me so that the TV cameras will catch them.
+But more specifically, the ethnically selected demographic-representers who are standing directly behind me so that the TV cameras will catch them.
 There are many people who have made my victory possible.
 But you guys have made it seem plausible.
 Thank you.

 [Wait for applause]

-In the past few minutes, I have spoken to Barack Obama on a telephone.
+In the past few minutes, I have spoken to Barack Obama on the phone.
 He has conceded defeat in this election.
 I congratulated him on a hard-fought campaign, and asked him to please make sure all the bedding was well laundered for when I arrive tomorrow.
 He informed me that he will remain President until January.
 In the new spirit of bi-partisanship I hope to promote, I have granted him this concession.

 [Look meaningfully at camera]